woburenshini/Avazu-Banner-Position-A-B-Testing-with-R/README.md

-# Avazu Banner Position A/B Testing with R
+# Avazu Click-through rating A/B Testing with R

 The **goal** of this A/B test is evaluate the click-through rate (CTR) as an important metric of online advertising.